<!--

 ) external;

-/// @notice Update a validator's IP addresses (owner or validator only)
+/// @notice Update validator IP addresses (owner or validator only).

 function setIpAddresses(